-So in example 3 above, if part of the 60% of the standard lifetime allowance of £1,073,100 was used up because of a serious ill-health lump sum payment then the full £643,860 would be the amount of your 'lump sum and death benefit allowance' deemed to have been previously used-up. (this would not impact, however, on the calculation of the amount that came off your available 'lump sum allowance' - that would still be £160,965)
+So in Example 3 above, if part of the 60% of the standard lifetime allowance of £1,073,100 was used up because of a tax-free serious ill-health lump sum payment then the full £643,860 would be the amount of your 'lump sum and death benefit allowance' deemed to have been previously used-up. (this would not impact, however, on the calculation of the amount that came off your available 'lump sum allowance' - that would still be £160,965).

-The same applies for individuals who died before 6th April 2024 under age 75 where a lump sum death benefit was paid before 6th April 2024.
+The same applies for individuals who died before 6th April 2024 under age 75 where a lump sum death benefit was paid before that date from uncrystallised funds or rights that used up some of their lifetime allowance at the time.